raspberrypilearning/star-collector/en/step_5.md

 --- task ---

 Select the Player in the Hierarchy window and goto to the `Star Player` script component in the Inspector window.
-Click on the circle next to `Timer Text` and choose your new Text(TMP) object.
+Click on the circle next to `Timer Text` and choose your new 'Text(TMP)' object.

 --- /task ---